 Saturday, 10:30 – 2

 If you’re in the mood for something different, head south of the border (and, no we aren’t sending you down into Bibb county somewhere).
 Executive Chef Neville Baay’s brunch at El Barrio (which is actually located right down town) features a lively mix of eats ranging from the ol’ standby, huevos rancheros to sopapillas for breakfast, made with pork carnitas, roasted apples, queso fresco, candied apples, and citrus; to chilaquiles with either shrimp or chicken, prepared with poblano crema and featuring spiced cherry tomatoes and radishes, zucchini, and fava beans.
+Check out their full brunch menu here.
 Pair any or all of that with some sparkling grapefruit sangria or a michelada and you’re bound to be muy satisfecho.

 Open only on Sunday: